 You could definitely take the tight green buds and pickle them too, but I know If I have a bunch of fresh milkweed buds, they never seem to stay around long enough to warrant pickling when green.

 I wrote another recipe last year for capers made from dandelion buds, and you might be wondering what the difference is here.
-It isn’t too different, but these are made with a cold pickling method, whereas the dandelions are made with a hot method.
-Both techniques would be usable here, but the cold method preserved the almost caviar texture of the small buds better than a hot pickling method would, it’s also way easier.
+It isn't too different, but these are made with a lacto-fermented method as opposed to hot pickling with vinegar.
+Both techniques would be usable here, but the cold method preserved the almost caviar texture of the small buds better than a hot pickling method would, it's also way easier.